If you're wondering if you need pet health insurance or not, read this article and then decide if it makes sense for you.

 For many pet parents, this is simply out of their budget, and in those cases they often have to make the decision to proceed with the expensive medical treatments and pay out of pocket, or to let their beloved pet go.

-She had drained her account and was broke for a couple months afterwards, but is so grateful that her furbaby is still here, and is healing very well.
+She had drained her account and was broke for a couple months afterwards, but is so grateful that her beloved pooch is still here.

-A couple weeks after the attack, she had said she wished she had gotten pet insurance as she came to realize that the majority of those medical bills, if not all, would have been paid.
+She had known about pet insurance prior to the attack, and has come to realize that had she purchased it before the attack the majority of those medical bills, if not all, would have been paid.

 Many pet parents don't consider insurance until it is too late, and that can be a costly mistake.
 Veterinarian bills can be extremely expensive, especially when it comes to things like surgery.